-Will the DSP program be extended to oncology patients and others receiving care as outpatients?
+Will the DSP program be extended to oncology patients, so they can accompany patients to appointments regarding their treatment options and care?

-Most outpatients can have TWO DSPs accompany them to appointments based on physical space requirements.
+Yes, all outpatients can have one DSP accompany them to appointments based on physical space requirements.
 It is recommended you call ahead to ensure there are no physical space restrictions.

-Will there be standardized documents given to the DSP?
+Will there be standardized education documents given to the DSP?